TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-selfhostedir-generalerrors.md

 __Cause__

-If you take process monitor, you can see following result:
+If you take process monitor, you can see PATH NOT FOUND errors on files accessed from the GAC or Integration Runtime installation path (ie. *System.ValueTuple.dll*)

-Process monitor

  >> **Tip**
- >>You can set filter as shown in below screenshot.
-It tells us that the dll *System.ValueTuple* is not located in GAC related folder, or in `cC:\Program Files\Microsoft Integration Runtime\4.0\Gateway`, or in `C:\Program Files\Microsoft Integration Runtime\4.0\Shared` folder.
+ >>You can set a filter on the Path column using the file name like *System.ValueTuple*, you will see the file is not located in GAC related folder, or in `C:\Program Files\Microsoft Integration Runtime\4.0\Gateway`, or in `C:\Program Files\Microsoft Integration Runtime\4.0\Shared` folder.
 Basically, it will load the dll from _GAC_ folder first, and then from _Shared_ and finally from _Gateway_ folder.
 Therefore, you can put the dll to any path which can be helpful.

 __Resolution__